joebew42/elixir_cqrs_es_example/README.md

 ## DOING

+- Provide a read model (view/projection) for the BankAccount

 ## Questions & TODOs

 - The EventDescriptor should have the aggregateId
 - Consider to return the changes from the first to the latest, and also following this order in the event store
-- Probably the InMemoryEventStore will be the EventStore, itself.
+- Probably the InMemoryEventStore is the EventStore itself.
 What should change is where the event descriptors are stored.
 Think about it!
-- Elixir: Is it possible to configure the application through environment variables?
-- Extract the `via_registry` out from `Account`
+- Extract the `via_registry` out from `Account` (the business logic should be decoupled from the genserver)
-- Handle the `expected_version` when trying to append new events `EventStore.append_to_stream`
-- [?]
-Implement an `EventStoreAccountRepository`
-- Maybe the responsabilities to `create` and `find` an `Account` should be delegated to the `AccountRepository`, and we may think to rename it as `Accounts`?
 - Does `Account`s may to be supervised?
+- What about an `AccountRepository` to `find` and `save` accounts?
 - Should the `CommandHandler` return errors?
 - `Bank` will act as a client that will send commands
-- How to handle concurrent issue in the `EventStore.append_to_stream`?
 - When handle the `deposit_money` command we should check if the `account` process is running
 - When to flush all the `changes` of the `Account`?
 - When to use a `Service`?
 Should the `command_handler` deal with a `BankService`?